A Brief History of Jersey Sponsorship

 We’re Talking About Practice Jerseys

 Are game jerseys next?
-According to a recent Horizon Media study, the Dallas Cowboys, New England Patriots and New York Giants could all land jersey sponsorship deals worth more than $14 million per year.
+According to a Horizon Media study, the Dallas Cowboys, New England Patriots and New York Giants could all land jersey sponsorship deals worth more than $14 million per year.
 The same study estimated the total potential value in jersey sponsorship across the four major American professional sports leagues is $371 million.